mvschaik/pullreqs/README.md

 pullreqs
 ========

-Fetch all open pull requests from Github
+Fetch all open pull requests from Github.

+**NOTE**: Github has this functionality, just go to https://github.com/dashboard/pulls or to https://github.com/organizations/:name/dashboard/pulls.

 Installation